-I’m not talking about booking middle-class hotels in New Jersey which cost a fractional amount of what you pay for a disgusting, tiny dump in Manhattan – only because they are on the ‘wrong’ side of Hudson River.
+Don’t get me wrong, I’m by no means talking about booking middle-class hotels in New Jersey which cost a fractional amount of what you pay for a disgusting, tiny dump in Manhattan – only because they are on the ‘wrong’ side of the Hudson River.
 You clench your teeth and commute every day with the working crowd from and to Jersey City to save a lot of money.
 That’s a weighing of interests, that’s a choice.

 Distance is Relative

-What I’m talking about are those great deals that are in a remote area even on New Jersey standards.
-Yes, the review on tripadvisor warned you that the place is far from everything.
+What I’m talking about are those great deals that are in a remote area even by New Jersey standards.
+Yes, the review on TripAdvisor warned you that the place is far from everything.
 But these people are always so picky and sensitive.
 When you check it on google maps, it’s only five miles, and there are a subway and a bus going there.
-On the map, it actually looks just round the corner.
+On the map, it actually looks just around the corner.
 Also, the price for the room is really convincing.

 Funny enough, once you’re there, all of a sudden, five miles become quite far.
 Also, the bus doesn’t go as often as expected.

-It’s so irritating when it leaves the urban area and, after passing some factories, rolls along meadows and fields.
+It’s so irritating when it leaves the urban area and, after passing some factories, it rolls alongside meadows and fields.